 The snow was accompanied by a bone-chilling cold front that blew through the Front Range, bringing wind speeds of up to 36 mph and temperatures in the teens and low 20s.

 The combination of snow, cold, and wind brought the city to its knees, and suspended holiday travel for even the most intrepid.
 Stapleton Airport closed down for 24 hours as workers struggled to clear 18 inches of snow from the runways.
 All of the highways in and around Denver were closed.
-Businesses that were closed for the Thanksgiving holiday remained closed on Black Friday (imagine that in this era of Thanksgiving Day shopping!) and high school football games throughout the region were cancelled.
+Businesses that were closed for the Thanksgiving holiday remained closed on Black Friday (imagine that in this era of Thanksgiving Day shopping!) and high school football games throughout the region were canceled.

 Even after the snow ended, it stayed on the ground for 63 days, the longest stretch of continuous snow cover in Denver’s history.
 Snow removal alone cost the city $1.5 million, to say nothing of the economic impact due to lost business.